MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/policies/pc/live-policies-pc.md

 If your game is found to not adhere to these policies, we will inform you and provide a reasonable timeline to fix based on severity, as determined by Microsoft.
 Other than in exceptional circumstances, if the issue is not resolved within the requested timeframe we may revoke the game’s ability to sign into Xbox Live services until the issue is resolved.

-For information on how to test your title's adherence to these policies, visit [Xbox Live Integration Test Cases For PC and Mobile Devices](policies/xboxlive-policy-tests.md)
+For information on how to test your title's adherence to these policies, see [Xbox Live Integration Test Cases For PC and Mobile Devices](live-policy-tests-pc.md).

 ## Xbox Live Implementation Policies

 In order to keep Xbox Live running as a high quality service that respects the privacy and protects the security of its users we enforce a number of Xbox Live implementation policies.
 These policies are referred to as Xbox Requirements or XRs.
 Failure to comply with XRs will result in your title being denied the ability to publish to the Microsoft store.
 Titles which are already published may find themselves removed if they do not maintain compliance with XRs.
 The rest of this article will outline the XRs required to keep a PC or mobile title in good standing.

 ### Player Data and Privacy